vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/01/179/_index.md

 <details><summary>Jamison Brereton</summary>

 179
-Agastya and Lopāmudrā [Anukramaṇī: Rati “Delight”]
+Agastya and Lopāmudrā [Anukramaṇī: Rati “Delight”]
 Lopāmudrā 1–2, Agastya 3–4, student 5–6 (so the Anukramaṇī)
 6 verses: triṣṭubh, except br̥hatī 5
 This justly famous and memorable hymn compresses much matter in a few verses.
 The first four verses consist of a dialogue between the seer Agastya, the poet of  this hymn cycle (I.165–191), and his wife Lopāmudrā.
 It concerns, and contains  in embryo, a persistent theme in Indian religious literature and thought, the com